Charlie Blackmon Preview, Player Props: Rockies vs. Giants

 Charlie Blackmon At The Plate

-- He has homered in seven games this year (9.2%), leaving the park in 2.1% of his chances at the plate.
+- Looking at the 77 games he has played this year, he's hit a home run in seven of them (9.1%), and in 2.1% of his trips to the dish.

-- Blackmon has picked up an RBI in 32.9% of his games this season, with more than one RBI in 13.2% of his games.
-He has also produced three or more runs in one contest.
+- In 32.5% of his games this season, Blackmon has driven in at least one run.
+In 10 of those games (13.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.